Finnish Tatars

 The identity of the Finnish Tatars has had different reference points throughout their history.
 In the early days, they were known by their religious identity (Muslims).
-When Republic of Turkey was established, Finnish Tatars, who speak a Turkic language, began identifying themselves as "Turks".
+When the Republic of Turkey was established, Finnish Tatars, who speak a Turkic language, began identifying themselves as "Turks".
 (Note: The Finnish word turkkilainen can mean either "Turkish" or "Turkic", but as an individual word usually refers to a Turkish person.)
 They were influenced by Turkish culture; for example, they adopted the Latin alphabet, which replaced the previously used Arabic one.
 Nowadays, Finnish Tatars once again identify as Tatars and are very connected to Tatarstan.
 Its head, Rustam Minnikhanov, has visited the community.

 Finnish Tatars have also maintained their connections to Turkey, however.
 President of Turkey Recep Tayyip Erdoğan, among others, has visited their congregation.
-In 2024, a history of the Finnish Tatars by Dr. Ramil Belyayev, imam of the Finnish Tatar congregation, was translated into Turkish and released in Ankara.
+In 2024, a history book of the Finnish Tatars by Dr. Ramil Belyaev, imam of the Finnish-Islamic congregation, was translated into Turkish and released in Ankara.